background image

 By Donya Parrish, MCU VP Risk Management

 Have you ever struggled with getting a board member to attend meetings?
 It is not unusual for someone to have an occasional conflict or an emergency that requires them to miss a monthly board meeting.
 But what about when that starts to become a regular occurrence?
 That can impact your ability to have a quorum or rely on their area of expertise to move forward with major decisions.
-Below are a couple options to consider:
+Below are a few options to consider:

 Comments are closed here.